Isletim-Sistemleri-KOU/GUZ2025/_lectures/02_processes.md

 thumbnail: /_images/l5.png

 # optional
-tldr: "Bu derste İşletim sistemlerinde "Süreçler" konusundan bahsedilecektir."
+tldr: "Bu derste İşletim sistemlerinde Süreçler konusundan bahsedilecektir."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section